 The zone of alienation is divided into 3 sections, level of radiation in each of which varies significantly: Special area (industrial site of ChNPP), 10-kilometer and 30-kilometer zone.
 Highest level of radiation remains only inside Sarcophagus.
 Some radioactive particles have now almost completely disintegrated.
 Strontium-90 and Cesium-137 have half-decay, half-life of which is 29 and 30 years, respectively.
 But Americas-241 and Plutonium-239 will remain for a long time in the Chernobyl: 40% of territory of Zone will retain a potential danger for another 24 thousand years.
 You can walk here, you can not live.

 IS IT SAFE TO VISIT CHERNOBYL?

-As soon as the level of radiation in the exclusion zone has decreased, it has become a popular tourist attraction, attracting people from all over the world.
+As soon as level of radiation in exclusion zone has decreased, it has become a popular tourist attraction, attracting people from all over world.
 Today there are only 2 legitimate ways to get to Chernobyl and Pripyat: with an excursion or an official delegation.
-All excursion routes are as safe as possible, and for 10 hours of stay in the Zone, tourists receive radiation equivalent to air travel.
+All excursion routes are as safe as possible, and for 10 hours of stay in Zone, tourists receive radiation equivalent to air travel.

 You can order Chernobyl tour on our website